DanRuta/jsNet/README.md

 ```
 You can set your own activation functions.
 They are given as parameters:
 - The sum of the previous layer's activations and the neuron's bias
-- If the function should calculate the prime (during back prop) - boolean
+- If the function should calculate the prime (during backprop) - boolean
 - A reference to the neuron/filter being activated (in pool layers, the reference is to the net).

 The network is bound as the function's scope, meaning you can access its data through ```this```.